BenjyC/Docker-Einstein-4YP/docs/blog/blog.md

 gaining access to this file.
 Any middleware function I try to pass the file to returns 'undefined' or executes before the file has even been uploaded.
 Many solutions to this have given the same output.
 I will continue to investigate this issue.

+## Blog Entry 006 - 04/02/2019

+Alongside the main file upload and processing functionality, I have also been investigating testing that I can implement within my application.
+I decided to use the Mocha test framework with the Chai assertion library to work inside my Express app and allow me to create unit tests as I add further functionality.

+Currently, the testing is set up correctly within the package.json and looks for any test case found in the test directory.
+All tests can be executed together using 'npm test', however automation of this will be configured.
+The test cases used during initial setup of this framework were simply checks that the upload page and feedback page of the application exist.
+This will be elaborated over the coming weeks into more specific unit tests.

+I plan to document any unit tests in the technical manual of this project.

 ---

 This week, I learned how to include